jagruti1998/SpendSafe/README.md

-# REST API for Online Payment Wallet Application
+# REST API for SpendSafe - An Online Payment Wallet Application

-This project is about Building REST APIs for online payment wallet application which can be used by customers for  different services.
- The unique features of this project is We have implemented user validation at every step that will based upon authenticated unique key, for every user.
-And we are are following proper architecture based design that's allow us to write neat and clean code.
+This project focuses on building REST APIs for an online payment wallet application, providing various services to customers.
+The key features of SpendSafe include robust user validation at every step based on authenticated unique keys for each user, and adherence to a proper architecture-based design, enabling clean and maintainable code.

- We have written the business logic in such a way that at any step we can easily access current customer with the help of key and we can implement the required logic as per need.
+We've structured the business logic to allow easy access to the current customer at any step, facilitating the implementation of required logic as needed.
 <br />

 - **Services Offered**
-1. User can Login and Signup.
+1.User Authentication: Login and Signup functionalities.
-2. Adding money to wallet from bank.
-3. Transfer money to different users.
+2.Wallet Management: Adding money to the wallet from a bank, transferring money to different users, and viewing transaction history.
-4. User can get all transaction history, bill payments.
-5. User can pay Bills
+3.Bill Payments: Paying bills through the application.

 - **Backend**
-1. Built authentication while login and logout using key.
+1. Implemented authentication during login and logout using keys.
-2. Stored the data on MySQL and used it for Authentication.
+2. Utilized MySQL for storing data and authentication purposes.

 <br />